 The truth is, a lot of good work falls under the radar.
 Often people believe they shouldn’t have to self-promote because good work will speak for itself.
 But many managers are surprised to find that bosses, peers, and direct reports don’t recognize their skills and contributions.
 It’s your job to let people know about your work, why it’s important, and how it benefits others.

 Isn’t it part of your boss’s job to know what’s happening in the department?
 By keeping him or her informed, by providing the information he or she needs, you are, in fact, doing your job.
 Your very busy boss doesn’t want to pry things out of you: Tell him or her what’s going well, where you might be struggling, and what you need to succeed.
 Remember, being able to talk about your own accomplishments and the support you need is an important part of convincing your boss to invest in your development.

 Actually, high visibility benefits the team.
 You need to be skilled at communicating the value of the work and the talent of the people on the team.
 At times, your efforts may highlight your individual role; in other cases, you may promote another team member or the team as a whole.
 This type of promotion generates rewards and recognition for a deserving team.

 Shift your mental model: View talking about your accomplishments as a way to help others who might be working on similar projects or task forces.
 Sell yourself as a resource.
 Think of it as walking into the spotlight rather than trying to shine it on yourself.

-- Limiting Belief #5: Discomfort promoting yourself.
 For a variety of reasons, some people are incredibly uncomfortable speaking up about their accomplishments.
 For leaders who naturally shy away from self-promotion, or who struggle to overcome impostor syndrome, the key is to use tactics and behaviors that are effective and, at the same time, will maintain a sense of integrity and authenticity.